PUMNL/nl.pum.businesslink/README.md

 This extension contains several api's which are described below.

-### Busisnesslink.submitvisit
+### Busisnesslink.completevisit

-The _Businesslink.submitvisit_ api does the following:
+The _Businesslink.completevisit_ api does the following:

 * The activity business programme is updated with the relevant information (visit from/to, result of the visist, send thank you note)
 * A contact of type organisation is created for the company visited